-Running shoe makers have different designs for different types of runners.
-One of the main differences is in the elevation of the heel compared with the toe called the drop.
+The top brands of running shoes have different designs for different types of runners.
+One of the main differences is in the elevation of the heel compared with the toe called the heel drop or offset.

 Activities for running shoes

 Running shoes, of course, best for running.
-And for any, even, semi-serious running a proper shoe is the only choice.
+And for any, even, semi-serious running a proper shoe made by one of the top brands is the only choice.

 The flatter the shoe (see drop above) the more suitable the shoe maybe for other activities that don’t require a lot of support in lateral movement.

 Sole designs on running shoes are often a complicated affair with proprietary shapes and grooves to provide traction, grip etc. This might also make them unsuitable for activities where you don’t want the rubber sticking to the floor.

 As, by definition, there is always one foot on the ground when walking it’s a low impact activity so less cushioning is required both in the heel and up to the front.